Natalie Campbell (social entrepreneur): Career

 Campbell is co-founder of A Very Good Company, a social innovation agency.
 As a non-executive director, she chaired the Nominet Trust and National Council for Voluntary Youth Services and she was on the board of UnLtd, the Foundation for Social Entrepreneurs, for 10 years.

 Campbell worked as a broadcaster on Talkradio, launching the weekend prime time show 'Badass Women's Hour'.
 Campbell investigated the role of 'followership' for BBC Radio Podcast 'The Followership Game' and inspired listeners to think about the future of tech as a host of Virgin's 'Future Visions' podcast series.

 Campbell served on the London Economic Action Partnership (LEAP) from December 2016 to March 2021, to support economic growth.
 From June 2017 to May 2022, Campbell held public appointments as a Civil Service Commissioner.

 In January 2020, Campbell was appointed the Co-CEO at Belu, an ethical water company known for its philanthropic ethos, directing its net profits to support the humanitarian efforts of WaterAid.

 In November 2022, Campbell was announced as Chancellor of the University of Westminster.

 From June 2015 till June 2020, Campbell served as a board member of the UK Big Lottery Fund.
 From February 2018 till March 2020, Campbell became the founding director for The Royal Foundation of the Duke and Duchess of Cambridge/Sussex Royal.

+As of April 2026, Campbell has been the Chair of The Workforce Development Trustgroup, incorporating Skills for Health, Skills for Justice, People 1st International, SFJ Awards and iCQ Awards.